vijayraavi/20487-DevelopingWindowsAzureAndWebServices/Instructions/20487B/20487B_MOD06_DEMO.md

 10. In Solution Explorer, click the **MyIISService** project node.
 11. To build and debug the application, press F5.
 After the application is built, a browser opens.
 12. In the Internet Explorer window, locate the address bar.
 To the base address of the service, add the absolute path: **Service1.svc?wsdl**, and then press Enter.
-Examine the shown WSDL file with the students.
+Review the WSDL file.

   >**Note** : Module 5, &quot;Creating WCF Services&quot; and Lesson 4, &quot;Consuming WCF Services&quot; in Course 20487 explains how to use WSDL to generate service proxies.